Lockna/qobuz-rpc/README.md

 ## TODO
  - Find the Qobuz Endpoint where I get the duration of the track so I can add a xx:xx left or xx:xx elapsed time counter.
  - Add multiple assets to the Discord application so you can switch the shown picture
+ - See if it is possible to use an asset directly after uploading it to Discord Assets.
+If so, get images of the track via Qobuz API and upload.
+Or use the newer alternative where you can directly use an image url

 #### Misc